adzerk/audience-ios-objc-sdk/README.md

 }];
 ```

-A list of the available tracking event classes can be found [here](https://ios.developers.velocidi.com/tracking-model-classes-list.html).
-If none of them fit the desired action, you can also create your own [custom tracking event](https://ios.developers.velocidi.com/custom-tracking-events.html)
+There is a big list of [tracking event classes](https://ios.developers.velocidi.com/tracking-model-classes-list.html) to choose from.
+If none of them fits the desired action, you can also create your own [custom tracking event](https://ios.developers.velocidi.com/custom-tracking-events.html)

 # Make a match